Laphatize/Newslet/README.md

 **When can you use it?**</br>
 Newslet is planned to be released on August 7th, 2018.
 Seems like a long time, but the wait is worth it.

-**Want to help with the development of Newslet?**
+**Want to help with the development of Newslet?**<br>
-A application to become a beta-tester will come out soon.
-(Like when there is something to beta test.
+Applications to become a beta-tester will come out soon.